Friends in the Corner

 Friends in the Corner is the second extended play by English singer and songwriter Foxes.
-It was released on 1 April 2021 through PIAS Recordings.
-The EP was preceded by numerous singles, including "Love Not Loving You", "Woman", "Friends in the Corner", "Hollywood" and "Kathleen" which were released throughout 2020 and 2021.
+It was released on 1 April 2021 through PIAS Recordings, and preceded by five singles, "Love Not Loving You", "Woman", "Friends in the Corner", "Hollywood" and "Kathleen".

-Background
+Background and theme

-Following the release of her second album, All I Need, Foxes took a four-year hiatus from music.
-In February 2018, she teased new music stating "Thank you for your patience with this next record...
+Following the release of her second studio album, All I Need (2016), Foxes took a four-year hiatus from music.
+In February 2018, she teased new music, stating, "Thank you for your patience with this next record [...]
 I will be releasing new music this year and I can't wait to share it with you".
-She eventually made her comeback in May 2020 with the single "Love Not Loving You", followed by "Woman" and "Friends in the Corner"—the latter inspired by a weekend with close friends and addressing themes of vulnerability, mental health, and the importance of looking out for one another.
-Foxes described the EP as "an emotional whirlpool", highlighting its intimate and "extremely personal" subject matter.
+She eventually confirmed her comeback in May 2020 with the single "Love Not Loving You", followed by "Woman" and "Friends in the Corner".
+Foxes described Friends in Corner as "an emotional whirlpool" and highlighted its intimate as well as "extremely personal" subject matter.
 While it includes uplifting moments, she noted that it also ventures into more dramatic and emotionally charged territory.